lapy/xiaozhi-esp32-server/main/README.md

 2.  **`manager-api` Configuration:**
     *   As a Spring Boot application, its configuration is mainly managed through `application.properties` or `application.yml` files located in the `src/main/resources` directory.
-    *   Key configuration items include: database connection information (MySQL URL, username, password), Redis server address and port, application service port (default 8002), Apache Shiro security-related settings, and configuration parameters for any integrated third-party services (such as Alibaba Cloud SMS).
+    *   Key configuration items include: database connection information (MySQL URL, username, password), Redis server address and port, application service port (default 8002), Apache Shiro security-related settings, and configuration parameters for any integrated third-party services (such as Twilio SMS).

 3.  **`manager-web` Configuration:**
     *   Environment-specific settings for the Vue.js frontend application are managed through `.env` series files (such as `.env`, `.env.development`, `.env.production`) in the project root directory.